- Research & Extension

 - Employee Resources

 Did you know?
-RCWs nest in pine tree cavities.
-Male offspring often stay in their parents' territory and behave as "helpers" to raise their siblings.
+The male offspring of this species often stay in their parents' territory and behave as "helpers" to raise their siblings.

 Heppell, S. S., J. R. Walters, and L. B. Crowder.
 1994.
 Evaluating management alternatives for red-cockaded woodpeckers: a modeling approach.
 Journal of Wildlife Management 58(3): 479-487